-The webinar is being organized under the auspices of the IEA Experts' Group on R&D Priority-setting and Evaluation (EGRD), hosted by the Danish Ministry of Climate, Energy and Utilities
+The webinar had been organized under the auspices of the IEA Experts' Group on R&D Priority-setting and Evaluation (EGRD), hosted by the Danish Ministry of Climate, Energy and Utilities

 Onshore, nearshore or offshore seems to be one of the central choices governments face when preparing for large scale wind energy in the transformation of the energy system.
 Each siting comes with its pros and cons.
 As of today, the Levelized Cost of Energy (LCoE) of onshore wind power is more cost competitive than offshore wind but are also subject to increasing public resistance.
 Moving nearshore does not address this challenge, but are associated with lower installation and operation and maintenance costs compared to offshore.

 However, offshore wind energy has proven to be a prosperous venue.
 Moving wind energy generation offshore took off just a few decades ago with the first ever offshore farm in Danish Vindeby in 1991.
 Throughout the 2000s, offshore wind continued to expand in Northern Europe, primarily in the North Sea, which offers near ideal conditions for energy generation with strong winds, average wind speeds over 8 meters per second and relatively shallow water depths.
 The globally installed offshore wind capacity reached nearly 30 GW by June 2020.
 The UK remains the world's largest offshore wind sector, with a cumulative capacity of 10.4 GW followed by Germany with 7.7 GW and China with 6.4 GW.